chef/chef-web-docs/chef_master/source/integrate_compliance_chef_server.rst

          "compliance": "base/linux"
        }
      ],
-     "collector": "chef-server"
+     "reporter": "chef-server"
    }

 .. note:: The ``audit`` cookbook requires a time synchronization policy to be in place, such as Network Time Protocol (NTP).

 The example above is using audit cookbook version 2.0.
 Further information is available at `Reporting to Chef Compliance via Chef Server <https://github.com/chef-cookbooks/audit#reporting-to-chef-compliance-via-chef-server>`__.
+For more configuration examples supported ``audit`` cookbook 4.0.0 and later, see :doc:`setting up visibility on Chef automate </setup_visibility_chef_automate>` and :doc:`supported audit cookbook configurations </audit_supported_configurations>`.
+For more information and examples on how to use the audit cookbook, see the `audit project repo in GitHub <https://github.com/chef-cookbooks/audit>`_.

 Run the chef-client